github/codeql/docs/language/learn-ql/writing-queries/path-queries.rst

 In order to generate path explanations, your query needs to compute a `path graph <https://en.wikipedia.org/wiki/Path_graph>`__.
 To do this you need to define a `query predicate <https://help.semmle.com/QL/ql-handbook/queries.html#query-predicates>`__ called ``edges`` in your query.
 This predicate defines the edge relations of the graph you are computing, and it is used to compute the paths related to each result that your query generates.
-You can import a predefined ``edges`` predicate from a path graph module in one of the standard CodeQL data flow libraries.
+You can import a predefined ``edges`` predicate from a path graph module in one of the standard data flow libraries.
 In addition to the path graph module, the data flow libraries contain the other ``classes``, ``predicates``, and ``modules`` that are commonly used in data flow analysis.
 The import statement to use depends on the language that you are analyzing.

 For C/C++, C#.
 Java, and JavaScript you would use::